If I haven’t already said this to you yet, Happy New Year!

 But, stop putting it off and take action, start connecting, engaging and interacting with other people in your blogging niche or industry.

-The more connections you make, the more you’ll get noticed.
+The more connections you make, the more chances you’ll have of getting noticed.

-And it’s not just about making connections, it’s also about building relationships with your connections.
+And it’s not just about making connections, it’s also about building and nurturing relationships with your audience.

 Go and connect with another blogger right now.
-Start sharing their stuff, comment on their blogs, ask questions until YOU get noticed by them.
+Start sharing their stuff, comment on their blogs, ask a question or two, and I guarantee you that you’ll get noticed.

 #12.
 Improve your writing skills.